MarwanAl-Obaidi/AWS-Academy-Engineering-Operations-Technician/Module 8 Knowledge Check.md

-# Module 8 Knowledge Check INCOMPLETE!
+# Module 8 Knowledge Check

 ### Why should data centers have a cooling system?
 (Select THREE.)